vivek-29-utp/Stationery-Desk-Object-Detector-Azure-Computer-Vision-/README.md

 This project uses **Artificial Intelligence (AI)** to check if a student's desk is set up and ready for studying by analyzing objects on the desk.

-It uses **Azure Computer Vision API** to automatically detect items like:
-- 🖊️ Pen
-- 📘 Book or Notebook
-- 📱 Mobile phone
-- 🍼 Water bottle
-- 💻 Laptop

-Based on what items are present, the app decides whether the student is ready to study or not.

-### 🧪 Example:
-- If the image has **pen + book** → ✅ "You're ready to study!"
-- If the image has **mobile + chips** → ⚠️ "Distraction detected!"

----

 ## 🎯 Purpose of the Project

 - Promote focus and discipline in students.